About the Hatton Gas Compressor Upgrade

 To make up for the loss of this vegetation we'll be making improvements elsewhere on the site during the works.
 In addition, we are speaking with local landowners and nature conservation groups to see how we can support delivering biodiversity enhancement close to the site.
 We'll identify appropriate measures and enter into binding agreements to deliver these so that local biodiversity achieves an overall gain from the project.

-Once the area is cleared we expect construction work to start in the spring and the project to be completed by December 2023.
+Once the area is cleared we expect construction work to start in spring 2022 and the project to be completed by June 2024.